AI

 Development Work

-I use Windsurf, a VS Code fork with AI integration since July 2025.
-I use this tool for syntax edits and organization while building knowledge vaults, project scaffolding, and code structure.
+In the past, I have used Windsurf, a VS Code fork with AI integration, starting in July 2025.
+I used this tool for syntax edits and organization while building knowledge vaults, project scaffolding, and code structure.

-I find AI helps with grunt work, being able to replace the need for manually writing Python scripts or RegEx patterns.
-AI will never replace my architectural decisions or editorial judgment.
-AI will never replace my understanding of what I'm building and why, or my responsibility for the final code.
+I found AI helped with grunt work, being able to replace the need for manually writing Python scripts or RegEx patterns.
+AI would never replace my architectural decisions or editorial judgment.
+AI would never replace my understanding of what I was building and why, or my responsibility for the final code.

 Writing and Research